-According to Decision 2345/QD-NHNN dated December 18, 2023 (Decision 2345) of the State Bank on implementing safety and security solutions in online payments and bank card payments, from July 1, 2024, money transfers via online accounts or deposits into e-wallets of over VND 10 million must be biometrically authenticated via face and fingerprint.
+According to Decision 2345/QD-NHNN dated December 18, 2023 (Decision 2345) of the State Bank on implementing safety and security solutions in online payments and bank card payments, from July 1, 2024, money transfers via online accounts or deposits into e-wallets of over VND 10 million must be biometrically authenticated via face and fingerprints.

-Accordingly, to help prevent the above situation and at the same time enhance the safety of account holders, according to Decision 2345, from July 1, money transfers under 10 million VND/transaction must be authenticated with an OTP code.
+Accordingly, to help prevent the above situation and at the same time enhance the safety of account holders, according to Decision 2345, from July 1, money transfers under 10 million VND/transaction must be authenticated by OTP code.
 For money transfers over 10 million VND, in addition to the current normal authentication, the person performing the transaction must also authenticate their face.
 The purpose is to ensure that the correct person is performing the transaction.
-At the same time, the State Bank also stipulates that the total amount of transactions over 20 million VND/day must be authenticated with biometrics.
+At the same time, the State Bank also stipulates that the total amount of transactions over 20 million VND/day must be authenticated by biometrics.

-Clarifying this regulation, the leader of the Payment Department said that the regulation only applies to regular money transfer transactions, not to payment transactions where the recipient is the clear destination.
+To clarify this regulation, the leader of the Payment Department said that the regulation only applies to regular money transfer transactions, not to payment transactions where the recipient is the clear destination.

 The State Bank requires credit institutions to apply biometric authentication measures for some types of transactions in online payments on the internet (Internet Banking, Mobile Banking).
-In addition, the State Bank also requires banks to store information about customers' online transaction devices and transaction authentication logs for at least 3 months.
+In addition, the State Bank also requires banks to store information on customers' online transaction devices and transaction authentication logs for at least 3 months.

 For credit institutions under special control, the time for applying the provisions in Decision 2345 will start from January 1, 2025.